 Consider your preferred work style

-Think about the type of projects you enjoy working on.
-Are you more inclined towards creating brand identities, print designs, and layouts (graphic design), or do you prefer illustrating characters, icons, and vector-based illustrations (vector art)?
+Think about the projects you like to work on.
+Do you like creating brand identities, print designs, and layouts?
+Or do you like illustrating characters, icons, and vector-based illustrations?

 Career Goals